Prakhar896/Access/README.md

 <img src="https://github.com/Prakhar896/ActivatorDocs/blob/main/activatorLogo.png?raw=true" alt="Activator Logo" width="350px">

 [Activator](https://github.com/Prakhar896/ActivatorDocs) is a product activation service that activates copies.
-It also provides users a unified dashboard to manage all of their activated copies across several products that conform to Activator's DRM (Digital Rights Management) process.
+It also provides users a unified dashboard to manage all of your activated copies across several products that conform to Activator's DRM (Digital Rights Management) process.
 Access is one of these products.

 ### How It Works